 With a removable filter, this mask can help refine haze, industrial emissions, cigarette smoke, vehicle exhaust, and other particles.
 Add on two cotton layers that sandwich the filter insert for a total of five layers of protection.
 However, shoppers should note that the filter requires an additional layer of maintenance.
 They must be replaced regularly or taken out and placed in UV light (sunlight) for 24 hours to kill off any viruses that may be trapped in it.

 Studies have only proven the filtering effects of N95 and cloth surgical masks, so this filter variety doesn’t necessarily block viruses, and public health experts believe N95s should be reserved for health care providers.
 Dr. Minges observes masks with removable filters can “fool people into a false sense of security,” so even with a filter in place, he recommends people maintain all their other conscientious behavior, like physical distancing.

-Contemporary fashion brand Michael Stars are known for their effortless clothing, and their minimalist style is showcased in the brand's black and white striped face masks.
-An accordion-type design ensures you can fit this mask over your nose and securely under your chin.
-Unlike other masks where the strap wraps around your ears, these travel face masks have straps that tie around your head to keep them securely in place.
+While Madewell is known for its effortless clothing, their ever-popular style is also showcased in the brand's blue and white striped face masks.
+A larger 3-layer design ensures you can fit this mask over your nose and securely under your chin.
+And unlike other cloth masks on the market, these come in a pack of three masks with an included filter.

 Best Cotton: Hedley & Bennett Wake Up & Fight Mask

 Featuring a classic cotton design, this Hedley & Bennett face covering protects you while also giving back to communities in need.
 With every purchase, you have the option to donate a mask to essential workers.
 Designed by a pediatric orthopedic surgeon, this mask features a double layer of cotton, which is what our experts recommend for the best face mask.